NonameMedia/firescript/docs/cli/init.md

 #### `src` - Source folder

-Folder where your files argument
+Folder of your source files

 #### `dest` - Destination folder

 Folder where the transpiled files should go.
-It keeps the path starting from `src` folder.
+It keeps the folder structure starting from `src`.

 #### ` copy` - Copy files